 Stage 1 of the development was completed in late 2013.
 On July 29, 2014, AltaLink received approval from the Alberta Utilities Commission (AUC) to construct componants that fall under stages 2 and 3 of the development.

-Currently we are preparing for construction activities in the Ponoka, Didsbury, Sylvan Lake and Red Deer areas.
+Construction activities are currently underway in the Ponoka, Didsbury, Sylvan Lake and Red Deer areas.
 Construction in the Innisfail area is scheduled to begin in the summer or fall of 2015.
 Construction on all project components is expected to be complete by the summer or fall of 2016.

 More information about each stage of the project, including newsletters and maps can be found below.

 Helicopter activity in the City of Red Deer week of February 16, 2015

 Starting on Monday, February 16 AltaLink will be using a helicopter in the City of Red Deer between the areas of 82 Street and 67 Street (just north of Parsons Close).
 A specialized helicopter will be used to fly assembled transmission structures into place for the rebuild of the existing 80L transmission line.
 Helicopters can reduce the amount of time required to complete work in the area and minimize the amount of construction traffic and workspace area required along the right-of-way.

 The activity will take place during daylight hours.
 It is only expected to take a couple of days, depending on the weather conditions.

 To ensure the safety of the public during helicopter activity, there will be periodic lane closures and traffic stoppages at the following locations: